iCliniq Logo

 How Are Canker Sores Diagnosed?

 There is no specific test to diagnose canker sores.
-Your dentist will be able to identify them with the help of a visual examination.
-In case the sore is not healing or you get such sores frequently, then the dentist might ask you to perform some tests to rule out the conditions that can cause similar symptoms.
+Your dentist will be able to identify them with a visual examination.
+If the sore is not healing or you get such sores frequently, the dentist might ask you to perform some tests to rule out conditions that can cause similar symptoms.

 How Are Canker Sores Treated?